mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### I landed strings in mozilla-central, when are they going to be localized?

-New string changes are exported twice a day from mozilla-central into a repository called `gecko-strings-quarantine`, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
+New string changes are extracted twice a day from `gecko-dev` (the git mirror of mozilla-central) into a repository called `firefox-l10n-source`, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
 This repository is used as a buffer to avoid exposing potential issues to all locales working on Firefox.

-Typically once or twice a week, the content of the quarantine repository is pushed to the official repository, called `gecko-strings`, used by [Pontoon](https://pontoon.mozilla.org/projects/firefox/) as source reference.
-At this point, strings can be localized by community.
+Typically once or twice a week, the content of the quarantine (the `update` branch) is pushed to the `main` branch which acts as the official repository, used by [Pontoon](https://pontoon.mozilla.org/projects/firefox/) as source reference.
+At this point, strings can be localized by the community.

 ### Can I uplift a patch to Beta or Release?